Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Cowboys stats and trends

-- Dallas has eight wins against the spread in nine games this season.

-- The Cowboys have always covered the spread this year when underdogs by 2.5 points or more in three chances.
+- The Cowboys have been underdogs by 2.5 points or more three times this season and are 3-0 ATS in those games.

-- Dallas' games this year have gone over the point total five times in nine opportunities (55.6%).
+- Dallas' games this season have eclipsed the over/under five times in nine opportunities (55.6%).

-- When Dallas records more than 24.1 points, it is 6-0 against the spread and 5-1 overall.
+- When Dallas puts up more than 24.1 points, it is 6-0 against the spread and 5-1 overall.

-- In games that Dallas totals more than 373.2 yards, the team is 8-0 against the spread and 7-1 overall.
+- In games that Dallas amasses more than 373.2 yards, the team is 8-0 against the spread and 7-1 overall.

-- The Cowboys have 12 turnovers this season, equal to the number of takeaways for the Chiefs.
+- This season the Cowboys have turned the ball over 12 times, while the Chiefs have forced 12 turnovers.

 Home and road insights

-- Kansas City has not covered the spread at home, and is 3-2 overall there, this season.
+- Kansas City has not covered the spread at home, and is 3-2 overall there, this year.

-- The Chiefs are winless ATS (0-5) as 2.5-point favorites or greater at home.

-- This season, in five home games, Kansas City has gone over the total twice.
+- In five home games this season, Kansas City has gone over the total twice.

-- Away from home, the Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more.
+- The Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.

-- This year, in four road games, Dallas has gone over the total twice.
+- This season, in four road games, Dallas has gone over the total twice.

 Powered by Data Skrive.